Corporate governance

 Evaluation of the effectiveness of the Board of Directors

 Sangetsu ensures the effectiveness of the decision-making, supervision, deliberation, and all other processes of the Board of Directors.
 Assessing the effectiveness of the Board of Directors once a year, each Director conducts a self-assessment of the Board of Directors, which is followed by an analysis and assessment of the effectiveness of the Board as a whole.
 The survey covers a broad range of assessment criteria, from the composition of the Board to the quality of discussions and dialogue with stakeholders.
-A questionnaire survey was administered to all Directors in May 2024 for FY2023, and the assessment results are being discussed by the Board of Directors.
+A questionnaire survey was administered to all Directors in May 2025 for FY2024, and the assessment results are being discussed by the Board of Directors.
 Through these surveys, we aim to improve the effectiveness of the Board of Directors.

-Method used to evaluate the effectiveness of the Board of Directors in FY2023
+• Composition of the Board of Directors

-Method used to evaluate the effectiveness of the Board of Directors in FY2023
+• Operation of the Board of Directors

 Standards of independence for outside directors